Why do cancers start?

 - renal cell cancers

-People with these mutations require careful monitoring at least annually but fortunately, treatment of these tumours with anti-angiogenic agents is looking encouraging.
+People with these mutations require careful monitoring at least annually, but fortunately, treatment of these tumours with anti-angiogenic agents is increasingly effective.

 2. Medical interventions to reduce cancer risks

 These can both increase and decrease the risk of cancer.
 Radiotherapy to the abdomen of young men with testicular seminoma has been shown to increase the risk of bowel and bladder cancer, while women with Hodgkin’s Lymphoma have an increased risk of breast cancer after mantle radiotherapy to their chest.
 On the other hand, several medical interventions can reduce the risk of cancer.

 Screening for early or precancerous cancers – general public